silverbucket/dogtalk-mobile-ffos/README.md

-dogtalk-view-mobile
+dogtalk-mobile-ffos
 ===================

-FirefoxOS Building Blocks view for Dogtalk
+FirefoxOS skin for Dogtalk.

+Uses Building Blocks, and AngularJS.